 Before you take off

-If you are stilling learning how to fly a drone or worried about damaging your walls, then the House Racer has got this front covered with its wall guards placed just beneath the plastic inserts.
+If you are still learning how to fly an indoor drone or worried about damaging your walls, then the House Racer has got this front covered with its wall guards placed just beneath the plastic inserts.
 You just have to press them over the motor nacelles.

 The House Racer is equipped with three modes of flight: attitude (self-steadying and mild roll and tilt rates); rattitude (self-steadying with more belligerent rates and controls with enhanced responsiveness); and rate (no hand-holding at all as there is no self-steadying and no restrictions on tilt and hold).